What does a Registered Anaesthetic Technician do?

 Some Trainees prefer to sit the HAP 1 and Biophysics 5 papers before applying for a training position at the hospital.
 Email AUT for advice on how to do this.

-How do I become a fully qualified Anaesthetic Technician?
+How do I become a Registered Anaesthetic Technician?

-In order to qualify as an Anaesthetic Technician and be eligible for employment, the following requirements must be met:
+In order to practice as a Registered Anaesthetic Technician and be eligible for employment, the following requirements must be met:

 - A pass in the Diploma Applied Science (Anaesthetic Technology)